To contact the Correctional Association, please visit our Contact Us page or call (212) 254-5700.

 Scott Paltrowitz, Associate Director of the Prison Visiting Project (PVP), joined the CA in January 2012.
 Previously with the CA’s Prison Visiting Project, Scott is now primarily responsible for growing and developing our statewide campaigns and for orchestrating our major policy education and advocacy initiatives.
 Scott also engages in coalition-building, community outreach, and advocacy challenging particular abuses of the prison system, including solitary confinement, and the lack of adequate medical care and mental health services.
 Before joining the CA, Scott undertook different forms of refugee, immigration, and human rights advocacy both in the United States and abroad.
 He received his J.D. at Harvard Law School, his Master’s in Public Administration, and Bachelor’s in Industrial Labor Relations at Cornell University.

 Anisah Sabur is the Project Associate for the Women in Prison Project of the Correctional Association.

-Anisah will focus on coordinating the Coalition for Women Prisoners, conducting community outreach, and organizing advocacy activities and events related to our various campaigns.
-Anisah comes to us from the Harlem Community Justice Center where she worked as a case manager and family engagement coordinator.
+Anisah focuses on coordinating the Coalition for Women Prisoners, conducting community outreach, and organizing advocacy activities and events related to our various campaigns.
+Anisah was previously at the Harlem Community Justice Center where she worked as a case manager and family engagement coordinator.